CIELAB color space: Coordinates

 The a* and b* axes are unbounded and depending on the reference white they can easily exceed ±150 to cover the human gamut.
 Nevertheless, software implementations often clamp these values for practical reasons.
 For instance, if integer math is being used it is common to clamp a* and b* in the range of −128 to 127.

 CIELAB is calculated relative to a reference white, for which the CIE recommends the use of CIE Standard illuminant D65.
-D65 is used in the vast majority industries and applications, with the notable exception being the printing industry which uses D50.
+D65 is used in the vast majority of industries and applications, with the notable exception being the printing industry which uses D50.
 The International Color Consortium largely supports the printing industry and uses D50 with either CIEXYZ or CIELAB in the Profile Connection Space, for v2 and v4 ICC profiles.

 While the intention behind CIELAB was to create a space that was more perceptually uniform than CIEXYZ using only a simple formula, CIELAB is known to lack perceptual uniformity, particularly in the area of blue hues.